 A device can be searched and displayed in the list in 60 seconds after it went online, it will be removed from the list after it went offline.

 - Search online devices manually:

-You can also click searched devices will be added to the list.
+You can also click to refresh the online device list manually.
+The newly searched devices will be added to the list.

 16.3 Modifying Network Parameters